NephosIntegration/Formula.SimpleRepo/README.md

 In each case a constraint that is determined to be null will produce **"WHERE x IS NULL"**.

-To explicitly set a constraint to null, use leave the value null.
+To explicitly set a constraint to null, leave the value null.

 ```c#
 constraints.Add("MyValue", null);